open-multi-agent

 defaultModel: 'claude-sonnet-4-6',

-onProgress: (event) => console.log(event.type, event.agent ?? event.task ?? ''),
+onProgress: (event) => console.log(event.type, event.task ?? event.agent ?? ''),

 })

-const team = orchestrator.createTeam('api-team', {
+const team = orchestrator.createTeam('api-team', { name: 'api-team', agents, sharedMemory: true })

-const result = await orchestrator.runTeam(team, 'Create a REST API for a todo list in /tmp/todo-api/')
+`Create a REST API for a todo list in ${process.cwd()}/.agent-workspace/todo-api/`,

 agent_start coordinator

-task_start architect
+task_start design-api

-task_complete architect
+task_complete design-api

-task_start developer
+task_start implement-handlers

-task_complete developer
+task_complete scaffold-tests

-task_start reviewer // unblocked after implementation
+task_start review-code // unblocked after implementation

-task_complete developer
+task_complete review-code

 agent_complete coordinator // synthesizes final result